Family and Consumer Sciences (FACS)

 Students in this course focus on nutrient needs throughout the lifespan and the physiological basis for these needs.
 Instruction focuses on the interrelationships of diet, nutrition, body composition, emotional development, behavior, and aging.
 Factors related to the development of food behaviors at various life stages and current research trends focused on lifespan nutrition issues are explored.

-Industry techniques in the construction and fit of garments from original designs.
+Use of industry techniques in the construction and fit of garments from original designs is the focus of this course.
 Construction using superior quality techniques is emphasized.
 Students develop skills in use of apparel production equipment.
 (2-2).
 Offered fall semesters.

 Prerequisite: FACS 1330, FACS 1360, and FACS 2369.